 The Nifty occurs on the first Sunday in April, that Sunday closest to April Fools day.
 There is an email list.
 If you’d like to be on it, email me, email@example.com

 How long does it take to complete the Nifty?

 The strongest riders can complete the Nifty in a bit over 4 hours riding time.
+The Elite group completed the ride in under 4 hours.
 Our fastest A group time was 4:20, but usually in the 4:30-4:40 range.
 The B group will be about an hour slower.
-Add in stops and regroups and you’re looking at 5-7 hours, depending on your ability.
+Add in stops and regroups and you’re looking at 4.5-7 hours, depending on your ability.
 Then add another half hour to return to the start.